Roosevelt Williams (American football)

-Roosevelt Williams, Jr. (born September 10, 1978) is a former American football cornerback of the National Football League.
-He was drafted by the Chicago Bears in the third round of the 2002 NFL Draft, 72nd overall.
-He received a football scholarship to Florida State University.
-But due to being academically ineligible, he attended Tuskegee University.
+Roosevelt Williams, Jr. (born September 10, 1978) is an American former professional football player and coach who was a cornerback in the National Football League (NFL) and is currently a defensive assistant for the New York Jets.
+He was selected by the Chicago Bears in the third round of the 2002 NFL draft.
+He played college football at Tuskegee University.

-Early years
+Early life

-Roosevelt stayed in the crime-infested housing projects on the East side of Jacksonville, where he and current NFL running back Leon Washington were neighbors.
-Roosevelt decided to attend Terry Parker High School (Jacksonville, Florida); which is 15 miles from his neighborhood; Williams felt the transition would keep him focus and out of trouble.
-At Terry Parker High School he lettered in football, basketball and track.
+Roosevelt stayed in the crime-infested housing projects on the East side of Jacksonville, where he and NFL running back Leon Washington were neighbors.
+Roosevelt decided to attend Terry Parker High School in Jacksonville, Florida, which was 15 miles from his neighborhood.
+Williams felt the transition would keep him on focus and out of trouble.
+At Parker High School, he lettered in football, basketball and track.

 College career

-At Tuskegee University he was considered one of the top five cornerbacks in the nation for the NFL draft.
+Williams attended Tuskegee University after transferring from Savannah State University.
+At Tuskegee, he was considered one of the top five cornerbacks in the nation for the upcoming 2002 NFL draft.
+He was invited to the NFL Combine, Senior Bowl and the East-West Shrine Bowl and decided to participate in the NFL Combine and Senior Bowl in which he was named starter at the All-Star Game.
 He was also arguably considered the best collegiate defender in the state of Alabama in 2002.
-He played college football at Tuskegee in which he is considered the best cover cornerback to ever wear the crimson and old gold.
-Williams collegiate success of being drafted from a small division II have paid the way for current and former NFL players Drayton Florence, Frank Walker (American football), Dimitri Patterson and Harry Williams (American football) who were drafted in the years after him.
-Williams made All-American and first team SIAC all of his four years at a historical black university.
+Williams made All-American and first team all-Southern Intercollegiate Athletic Conference (SIAC) all of his four years playing at Tuskegee and Savannah State.

 Professional career

 Chicago Bears

-Williams was selected in the third round of the 2002 NFL Draft.
+Williams was selected 72nd overall in the third round of the 2002 NFL draft.
 The pick used was obtained by the Bears from the Dallas Cowboys.
 Due to a nagging ankle injury he suffered in training camp, Williams played 7 games in his rookie season starting in three.
 Week 13 Chicago missed a big opportunity on the last play of the half.
 Packers QB Brett Favre threw a hail mary pass at the end of the half that was intercepted by Bears SS Damon Moore.
 Moore fumbled the ball to Packers lineman Mike Wahle, who subsequently fumbled it again to Williams.
 Packers rookie receiver Javon Walker chased Williams down and tackled him short of the end zone to end the half.
 Bears CB R. W. McQuarters had a chance to make the block but attempted to position himself for a lateral instead, allowing Walker to make the tackle at the 11-yard line to end the first half.
 The wild play made headlines in the Chicago daily news, ESPN, and the Pardon the Interruption show when sports columnist Michael Wilbon criticized R. W. McQuarters for such a selfish act that caused Williams not to score.

 Week 14 Williams made his first start against the AFC champions the New York Jets and was the player of the game that stop the Jets from progressing to the 2002 playoffs.